Do you have a goal of making money with your blog?

 An important exception to note:

-I do think that there is a time when heartfelt content can make you money.
-If you have a strong Facebook following (in particular) you might be able to get heartfelt content to take off, and you can make money from ads on content with many thousands or millions of views.
+I do think that there is a time when heartfelt content can make you money… IF (big IF) you have a strong Facebook following (fb in particular) you might be able to get heartfelt content to take off, and you can make money from ads on content with many thousands or millions of views.

 Even your “about you” blurb should say something about how being on your blog will benefit them.

 Sometimes it’s tough to write everything all the time for the reader, and still stay passionate about blogging.
 Last night I wrote Remember Mommy, “This too Shall Pass”, and I wrote it for me.
 This morning it’s had less than 6 views, and that’s to be expected.
 I wrote it because I wanted to, and I enjoyed it.
+I love writing, and sometimes I write just for me – and I recognize this part of my blogging as hobby blogging.
 (I don’t “waste my time” often, but I just really wanted to write it.)

 But I won’t be looking for that post to make any money.
 Ever.
 Because I understand what profitable content is.